Grief is a very

 While growing up, I

-felt great jealousy over the fact that other kids had their moms.
+felt tremendous jealousy over the fact that other kids had their moms.
 These

 feelings of envy still remain, especially as I have moved through adulthood